spences10/twitter-bot-playground/README.md

 All good so for?

-Ok, now we need to add a `.npmignore` file in the root of the project and add the following lines to it:
+Ok, now we need to add a `.npmignore` file in the root of the project and add the following line to it:

 ```shell
 !tweets.csv
 ```

-The `tweets.csv` needs to go up to the `now` server to be used by the bot but we previously included it in our `.gitignore` which is what `now` uses to build your project when it's being loaded to the server.
+The `tweets.csv` needs to go up to the `now` server to be used by the bot, but we previously included it in our `.gitignore` which is what `now` uses to build your project when it's being loaded to the server.
 So this means that the file isn't going to get loaded unless we add the `.npmignore` to not ignore the `tweets.csv` 😅

 **Add `.env` variables as secrets**

-Ok, our super duper secret Twitter keys will need to be stored as `secrets` in `now` this is a pretty neat feature where you can define anything as a secret and reference it as an alias with now.
+Ok, our super duper secret Twitter keys will need to be stored as `secrets` in `now` this is a pretty neat feature where you can define anything as a secret and reference it as an alias with `now`.

 Lets start, so the syntax is `now secrets add my-secret "my value"` so for our `.env` keys add them all in giving them a descriptive [but short!] name.